-This along with other pressures has led the Council to consider how best to place itself in a more self-reliant position moving forward and in response has introduced a garden waste charge of £24 on a yearly basis from April 2016.
+This, along with other pressures, has led the Council to consider how best to place itself in a more self-reliant position moving forward and in response has introduced a garden waste charge of £24 on a yearly basis from April 2016.
+The demand projection (based on experience elsewhere) was for a take-up of around 40%.
+In the event, demand was closer to 66% and rising; thus improving our projections significantly.

-Garden Waste forecast based on 40% take-up